Green Field Investment - Explained

 The statistics of Green field investments in the US according to BEA data declares the food and information industries as industries with the highest number of Green field projects in the United States.
 Toyota started her Green field project in Mexico hoping to hire about 3,000 employees and produce 300,000 pickup trucks per year.
 This project is aimed at beginning operation in December 2019.
 Mexico is seen as an attractive country for Green Field investment.

-References for Green Field Investment
+Academic Research on Green Field Investment